 The COVID-19 outbreak has substantially affected this subdivision in several ways.
 In positive terms, retail alcohol sales in Australia have surged since March 2020.
-According to the ABS, revenue for liquor retailing increased by 30.6% over three months from March to May this year, compared with the same period in 2019.
+According to the ABS, revenue for liquor retailing increased by 32.8% over the four months from March to June this year, compared with the same period in 2019.
 However, due to the closure of pubs, bars and other licensed venues, sales for alcoholic beverage manufacturers have declined overall.
 Figures from May indicate that beer sales fell 26% by value, with wine and spirits sales also declining by 14% and 6%, respectively, for the month.

 Other beverage manufacturers have also endured negative effects related to the COVID-19 outbreak.
 Coca-Cola Amatil (CCA) has withdrawn its earnings guidance for fiscal year 2020.
-Sales volumes in April declined by about 33% across the whole company compared with the same time last year.
-In Australia, this translated to a decline of 55% in its on-the-go channel.
-CCA's on-the-go channel accounted for approximately 40% of the company's sales by volume in 2019.
-Retail sales have also declined, with grocery and sales falling by about 10%, and convenience and petroleum sales falling by 20%.
+Sales volumes in the June quarter declined by about 23% across the whole company compared with the same time last year.
+This fall was largely due to a significant decline in the company's on-the-go channel.
+Its on-the-go channel accounted for approximately 40% of the company's sales by volume in 2019.
+However, retail sales have also declined, following an initial rise due to consumer stockpiling behaviour.
 Concerns relating to a lack of artificial sweeteners appear to be abating, as China has reopened its manufacturing plants.

-Wine producers are also taking a massive hit from COVID-19.
+Wine producers are also taking a massive hit from the COVID-19 pandemic.
 In 2018-19, China was the largest consumer of Australian wine products, at 36.6% of export revenue.
-Events in China are being cancelled and postponed, limiting wine consumption.
-Exports of wine to China declined by 14% over the first four months of 2020 compared with the same period in 2019.
+Events in China were initially cancelled and postponed in early 2020, limiting wine consumption.
+Exports of wine to China declined by 15% over the six months through June 2020 compared with the same period in 2019.
+However, due to strong sales in late 2019, they were up slightly overall in 2019-20.
 Exports of wines to other international markets are expected to benefit from a weaker Australian dollar in 2019-20.
-For example, wine exports to the United Kingdom rose by 3% over January to April 2020, compared with the same period in 2019.
-However, demand is forecast to fall as discretionary incomes decline, particularly at the premium end of the market.
-Wine sales are also anticipated to continue falling over the short term, while restrictions on group dining remain in place.
+For example, wine exports to Singapore and the United Kingdom rose by about 13% and 3%, respectively, during 2019-20.
+However, the overall value of exports fell slightly in 2019-20, primarily due to sales volumes falling by about 9%.
+Domestic wine sales are also anticipated to continue falling over the short term, while restrictions on group dining remain in place.
 However, wine is not perishable and wine manufacturers do not have any immediate need to redistribute their products.
-Domestic cellar door sales have also been severely affected by COVID-19, as the number of international tourists has declined significantly.
+Domestic cellar door sales have also been severely affected by COVID-19, as the number of international and domestic tourists has declined significantly.
 As state governments ease travel restrictions within and between certain states, producers will benefit from demand opportunities.
 Some operators are turning to virtual wine tasting events in an attempt to boost sales.
 Producers of wine and other alcoholic beverages have also taken a hit to profitability, partly due to a significant decline in sales to the hospitality sector.
 The largest wine producer in the country, Treasury Wine Estates, has announced a global profitability decline of 21% during 2019-20.

-State and territory governments moving to open up cafes, restaurants, pubs and bars, will support this subdivision.
-Beer manufacturer Lion announced that it was sending 75,000 litres of beer to the Northern Territory following the government's announcement that it was reopening pubs on May 15.
-Wine producer Accolade Wines announced that it will replace for free all its wines that are sold in venues around Australia over the first month of trading.
+State and territory governments moving to open up cafes, restaurants, pubs and bars has supported this subdivision.
+Beer manufacturer Lion sent 75,000 litres of beer to the Northern Territory following the government's announcement that it was reopening pubs on May 15.
+Wine producer Accolade